Can coffee help reduced the risk of rectal cancer?

 "The levels of beneficial compounds per serving of coffee vary depending on the bean, roast and brewing method…the good news is that our data presents a decreased risk of colorectal cancer regardless of what flavor or form of coffee you prefer", said first author Stephanie Schmit, PhD.

-Why & how does decaf or caffeinated coffee help reduce the risk?
+Why & how does decaf or caffeinated coffee help reduce the risk of rectal cancer?

 Coffee contains many elements that contribute to overall colorectal health and may explain the preventive properties as follows: